cyberguardsec/website/content/english/products/crusoe-surf.md

 5. ###### Compliances and Regulations
     * Data laws and related compliances are being improved and enforced regularly aroung the world.
     * Remote Browser Isolation is already a mandatory compliance in various regions and nations.

-> ### About Crusoe Security
-> Crusoe Security is a cyber security startup based in Israel.
-It has been a trusted cyber security partner of many enterprises since 2012 and has been assimilated in various industries such as financial, government, services and Industrial.
->
-> Learn more about Crusoe Security at: [www.crusoesec.com](http://www.crusoesec.com/)